Brain states analysis of EEG predicts multiple sclerosis and mirrors disease duration and burden: Materials Methods

 \subsection{Brain states analysis (BSA)}

-In order to capture differences between the EEG data of healthy persons and patients with MS two approaches were applied such as manifold learning and catboost classifier.
-For this 80 distinct feature combinations were built and are described as combinations of 8 brain state weights, two experimental recording conditions (eyes-open and eyes-closed) and the five EEG frequency band amplitudes as mentioned earlier.
+In order to capture differences between the EEG data of healthy persons and patients with MS two approaches were applied : manifold learning and catboost classifier.
+For the subject-level feature extraction, 80 distinct feature combinations were built and are described as combinations of 8 brain state weights, two experimental recording conditions (eyes-open and eyes-closed) and five EEG frequency band amplitudes as mentioned.
+This compressed representation enabled further statistical analysis.
+For each subject, we computed distributions over brain states and average signal intensities per state.
+We used a fixed-length feature vector for each subject, defined by the combination of brain states (8), frequency bands (5), and experimental conditions (2), for the downstream comparative analyses.

-The first approach, manifold learning, reduces the dimensionality of the individual data.\cite{McInnes2018} The previously prepared sequence of brain states and weights are used in order to embed the individual data into a two-dimensional space.
+The \emph{first} approach, manifold learning, reduces the dimensionality of the individual data \citep{McInnes2018}.
+The previously prepared sequence of brain states and weights are used to embed the individual data into a two-dimensional space.
 Each point in that space corresponds with one person.
-First we applied the \emph{non-supervised} version of the UMAP algorithm for which the result are shown in figure~\ref{F1}.
-Next we applied the \emph{supervised} version by splitting data into train (60\%) and test (40\%) subsets of data.
-The trained model produced the two-dimensional embedding with high separability between the two subject groups as shown in figure~\ref{F2}.
+First we applied the \emph{non-supervised} version of the UMAP algorithm for which the results reveal a distinct trend separating control from MS cases (upper figure {\textsf{\textbf{\ref{F1}}}}).
+Next we applied the \emph{supervised} version by splitting the data into train (60\%) and test (40\%) subsets.
+The trained model produced the two-dimensional embedding with high separability between the two subject cohorts (lower figure {\textsf{\textbf{\ref{F1}}}}).

-Our second approach used the catboost classifier method\cite{Dorogush2018} which first splits the data into train (60\%) and test (40\%) subsets of data, then trains the model, and last evaluate the quality of the model on the test data subset.
-The quality of the model is described by precision and F-score values.
+Our \emph{second} approach used the catboost classifier model \citep{Dorogush2018} which applied a 30-fold cross-validation to split the data into train (60\%) and test (40\%) subsets, then trains the model, and last evaluate the quality of the model on the test data subset.
+Only the binary labels for MS and non-MS were used for model training.
+All other clinical or demographic information was taken into account only for the post-analysis procedures.
+The quality of the model is described by precision, recall, f1-score and support (see table {\textsf{\textbf{\ref{T1}}}}).